 No limits are established in terms of the constitutional right to organize.
 Those who desire to associate may do so for any reason except to commit a crime or act against the constitutional order.

 A non-profit legal entity (association, foundation, federation or confederation) is constituted by means of a public deed, with the minimum involvement of five natural or legal persons who have the capacity to assume obligations and comply with bylaws implied in the entity’s constitution.
+Business chambers also require five members; and sports associations require a minimum of 15 natural persons.
 The law does not restrict foreign individuals from taking part in these organizations.
 However, it does establish limits for minors (under 21 years old) who do not have the capacity to assume obligations.

-Legal standing is granted by the National Assembly.
+Legal status is granted by the National Assembly for CSOs under Law No. 147.
 The registration process is carried out in the Department of Registry and Control of Associations of the Ministry of Governance, which has established the following list of registration requirements:

 - Letter requesting registration and the assignment of a perpetual entity number, addressed to the Office Director and listing the entity’s address, telephone and fax numbers and email address